Professional Starlink installation on mountain home at 2,500ft elevation — real deployment replacing legacy satellite in rural Northern Virginia

 3

-Switching costs include HughesNet ETF (up to $400), Viasat ETF (up to $500), Starlink hardware (~$599), and professional installation (starting ~$899).
+Switching costs include HughesNet ETF (up to $400), Viasat ETF (up to $500), Starlink hardware (~$599), and professional deployment (starting ~$899).
+The total is predictable when scoped correctly.

 4